 Here's a quick reminder because I realize it's confusing to have so many different types of classes right now:

 This is a 100% asynchronous class.
 This means that we will not be meeting as a class on Zoom.
-[It's also a Greek-derived word: (not) + syn (together) + chronos (time), so it means something like "not at the same time" or "untimely."]
+[It's also a Greek-derived word: a (not) + syn (together) + chronos (time), so it means something like "not at the same time" or "untimely."]

 If you can't get enough Zoom sessions, I will be having regular Zoom office hours every Wednesday from 3-5pm (I'll post that link tomorrow).
 I'm always happy to set up an appointment with you at other times.